 In1803 he was appointed to the royal yacht Princess Augusta, a position he held with that on the yacht Royal Charlotte until promoted rear-admiral on 12 August 1812.
 This posting was in deference to the comfort of the disturbed King George, and at the expense of his own career.

-At the beginning of 1813 Foote took a convoy out from Portsmouth to the Mediterranean with his flag aboard the Aboukir 74, Captain Thomas Browne, and he succeeded Rear-Admiral Arthur Legge in command of the squadron off Cadiz, this being to the great delight of the press who made great play of Leg and Foot standing up to the enemy.
+At the beginning of 1813 Foote took a convoy out from Portsmouth to the Mediterranean with his flag aboard the Aboukir 74, Captain George Parker, and he succeeded Rear-Admiral Arthur Legge in command of the squadron off Cadiz, this being to the great delight of the press who made great play of Leg and Foot standing up to the enemy.
 The San Josef 110, Captain Henry Bourchier, was intended for his flagship and Lieutenant Hugh Patton as his flag-lieutenant, but before the former could join him Foote was replaced in April by Rear-Admiral Sir Richard King and instead he became the second in command at Portsmouth, his flagship initially flying aboard the Medway 74, Lieutenant Charles Cumby, and thereafter the Gladiator 44, Commander Charles Hewitt.

 In June 1814 Foote sailed for Cherbourg in command of a squadron of eight sail of the line, flying his flag aboard the San Domingo 74, Captain Samuel John Pechell, to bring back to Portsmouth some eight thousand members of the Russian Imperial Guard, but in the event the troops were not ready for embarkation.
 In July he took a squadron to Bordeaux in order to bring home the remainder of Field Marshal the Marquis of Wellington’s army, flying his flag aboard the Montagu 74, Captain Peter Heywood.
 Having superintended their embarkation he returned to Portsmouth aboard the Dublin 74, Captain Thomas Elphinstone, where he resumed his position as second-in-command aboard the Gladiator 44 until striking his flag in February 1815.